stratisproject/StratisBitcoinFullNode/README.md

 Bitcoin Implementation in C#
 ----------------------------

-Stratis is implementation the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
+Stratis is an implementation of the Bitcoin protocol in C# on the [.NET Core](https://dotnet.github.io/) platform.
 The daemon is a full implementation of the Stratis Bitcoin Full Node.
 Stratis Bitcoin is based on the [NBitcoin](https://github.com/MetacoSA/NBitcoin) project.
-At some point the code will be forked to support the Stratis Token using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin
+At some point the code will be forked to support the Stratis Token using [NStratis](https://github.com/stratisproject/NStratis) which is a POS implementation of NBitcoin.

-The [.NET Core](https://dotnet.github.io/) is cross-platform supporting Windows, macOS and Linux.
+[.NET Core](https://dotnet.github.io/) is an open source cross platform framework and enables the development of applications and services on Windows, macOS and Linux.
-Join the community at [slack](https://stratisplatform.slack.com)
+Join our community on [slack](https://stratisplatform.slack.com).

 Running a FullNode
 ------------------

-Our full node is currently in alpha, to run on the main bitcoin network:
+Our full node is currently in alpha.
+To run it on the main bitcoin network:

 ```
 git clone https://github.com/stratisproject/StratisBitcoinFullNode.git